 OP's mother is responsible for paying that debt.

 One practical recommendation for the sisters would be to engage in a facilitated family meeting where a neutral third party helps mediate their discussion.
 Research shows that mediation can help clarify misunderstandings and promote empathetic communication, leading to more favorable outcomes in conflict situations.
-According to the American Psychological Association, mediation can reduce emotional reactivity and allow both parties to express their concerns in a structured environment.
+Mediation can reduce emotional reactivity and allow both parties to express their concerns in a structured environment.
 By allowing each sister to voice their feelings and needs without interruption, they may uncover underlying issues that contribute to their conflict.

 This approach not only aids in addressing the immediate financial disagreement but also strengthens their relationship by fostering open communication.

 Understanding the psychological underpinnings of familial relationships is crucial in resolving conflicts like the one illustrated in this case.
-Research from Harvard Medical School emphasizes that effective communication and emotional intelligence are key factors in navigating family dynamics.
+Effective communication and emotional intelligence are key factors in navigating family dynamics.
 When individuals learn to articulate their needs while also acknowledging the perspectives of others, it leads to healthier interactions and resolutions.
 In this situation, employing strategies such as mediation and fostering emotional awareness can bridge the gap between conflicting expectations and promote a more harmonious family environment.